iluuu1994/nullsafe-operator-rfc/rfc.md

 ## Introduction

-This RFC proposes a new operator nullsafe operator `?->` with full short circuiting.
+This RFC proposes the new nullsafe operator `?->` with full short circuiting.

 ## Proposal

 It is fairly common to only want to call a method or fetch a property on the result of an expression if it is not `null`.

 Currently in PHP, checking for `null` leads to deeper nesting and repetition: